YousefSaber/Visualization-Project/README.md

 * The amount of users who share all their trip vs who do not.
 ***
 ## Key Insights
-* When are most trips taken in terms of time of day, day of the week, or month of the year?
+* When are most trips taken in terms of time of day, day of the week?
 * How long does the average trip take?
 * Does the above depend on if a user is a subscriber or customer?
 * The amount of our Customer vs Subscriber bikers users.